Mind, matter and being

 From your unique perspective, existence is entirely subjective.
 From birth to death, you experience the world through the same individual lens, centred within your mind.
 There is no other “you”, and no alternative perspective is available.
 This “I” is the locus of all your experiences, whether you’re seeing a blue sky, talking with friends, or having a dream.

-Therefore, this article begins from the one reality we cannot doubt: I experience.
-This statement will serve as our axiom—the foundation from which we will explore consciousness.
-By starting from this subjective truth, we will take a gradual, step-by-step journey, unveiling insights that may challenge your deepest assumptions about existence, reality, and what it means to be.
-This philosophy is built from first principles and guided by logic, leading us to conclusions that, while rooted in rigorous reasoning, will resonate with other established philosophical approaches.
+Therefore, our expedition begins from the one reality we cannot doubt: I experience.
+This statement will serve as our axiom – the foundation from which we will explore consciousness.
+By starting from this subjective truth, we will take a step-by-step journey, unveiling insights that may challenge your deepest assumptions about existence, reality, and what it truly means to be.

 The internal world